Poet9/Poet9/README.md

 - 👋 Hi, I’m Amine
 - 👀 I’m interested in web development specially backend engineering
 - 🌱 I’m currently working with Nextjs and typescript and tailwind
-- 🌱 I'm currently collaborating with team on a small project
+- 🌱 I'm currently collaborating with a team on a small project
 - 💞️ I’m currently available for a collaboration

 <p align="center">📫 How to reach me :